< Go to Trail Running Shoes - Men's

 While the 4mm lugs present on part of the outsole do offer decent traction, we had to rate this shoe on the lower end of the spectrum compared to the other shoes in the review.

-We found it was roughly on par with the ASICS GEL-FujiTrabuco 4 Neutral or the La Sportiva Wildcat in terms of traction.
+We found it was roughly on par with the ASICS GEL-FujiTrabuco 4 Neutral or the La Sportiva Wildcat regarding traction.
 What we don't like is the amount of the midsole exposed to the ground, which is a whole lot.
-HOKA claims that their "podular design" provides stability on uneven terrain, which happens because the sole is able to morph and bend around the terrain it is stepping on.
+HOKA claims that their "podular design" provides stability on uneven terrain, which happens because the sole can morph and bend around the terrain it is stepping on.
 In many ways this works similar to the X-pattern on the sole of the Mizuno Wave Hayate 2.
 We just prefer a single piece outsole design that covers the entire sole for durability reasons.
 6 out of 10 points.

 While these shoes felt significantly different than any other shoe in the review, we did find them to be very comfortable.
-As such, we gave them 9 out of 10 points, at the top of the scale, along with the La Sportiva Helios 2.0, Saucony Peregrine 6, and Pearl Izumi EM Trail N2 v3.
+As such, we gave them 9 out of 10 points, at the top of the scale, along with the La Sportiva Helios 2.0 and Saucony Peregrine 7.

 While not the least sensitive shoe in our review, it was pretty close.
-The Challenger ATR 2 was roughly on par with the Brooks Cascadia 11, a very stiff shoe with a solid rock plate, when it came to sensitivity, but slightly better than the La Sportiva Wildcat or our other Top Pick Award winner, the Nike Zoom Terra Kiger 4.
-With so much foam underfoot, it is no surprise really that there is very little in the way of trail feel, as these qualities tend to work against each other.
+The Challenger ATR was roughly on par with the Brooks Cascadia 11, a very stiff shoe with a solid rock plate, when it came to sensitivity, but slightly better than the La Sportiva Wildcat or our other Top Pick Award winner, the Nike Zoom Terra Kiger 4.
+With so much foam underfoot, it's hard to feel the trail, as these qualities tend to work against each other.

 Due to its increased stability and low weight, this shoe is genuinely a contender for an everyday shoe.
-Of course it would be great for ultra races, especially 100 milers, as the impact on the legs really adds up over time.
+It's great for ultra races, especially 100 milers, as the impact on the legs adds up over time.
 But we also think that it will serve on just about any trail run of any distance.
 The place where we still would not recommend it is off-trail, as the stack height and few lugs still impact how it performs on terrain like grass, talus, and off camber areas.

-The Challenger ATR 2 is our Top Pick for Maximum Cushioning because they have attributes that no other shoe in our review has to offer.
+This is our Top Pick for Maximum Cushioning because they have attributes that no other shoe in our review has to offer.
 They are remarkably better than any other HOKA shoe we have ever worn.
 There are a significant number of people in the trail running world that appreciate the added protection and cushioning, and this can be backed up by how many pairs of HOKA's we see out at trail races.
-For those people, we highly recommend the Challenger ATR 2.
+For those people, we highly recommend this shoe.
 For everyone else, maybe it's time to give them a try, you might be surprised!

 — Andy Wellman